• Skip to primary navigation

 Aspen Western Balkans Initiative: Engagement for Progress and Stability

-The project “Aspen Western Balkans Initiative: Engagement for Progress and Stability” in 2025 is a continuation of the project in 2023 and 2024.
-It is scheduled to run from March 2025 to December 2025.
-The objectives of the project are to promote dialogue and cooperation in the region, develop concrete recommendations, and draw public attention to the enlargement and reform process.
-The project this year includes the organization of a high-level working group in Berlin and a conference on structural change in Albania.
-The structure and contents of the project in 2025 will build on the projects achievements in 2023 and 2024.
+The continuation of the project in 2025 included the organization of a high-level working group in Berlin and a conference on structural change in Albania.
+The structure and content of the 2025 activities built on the project’s achievements in 2023 and 2024.

 Mildner, Stormy-Annika, Bories, Tina, (eds), Reconciliation in the Western Balkans, Aspen Institute Germany, December 2024.